microsoft/azure-openai-service-proxy/docs/docs/80-raw-api-access/20-chat-completion.md

 The event administrator will provide the:

 1. `PROXY_ENDPOINT_URL` - The URL of the OpenAI proxy service, eg `https://YOUR_OPENAI_PROXY_ENDPOINT/v1`.
 The event administrator will provide the URL, note, the `/v1` appended to the URL.
-2. `EVENT_CODE/GITHUB_USERNAME` - Access to the OpenAI proxy service is granted using a timebound event code.
-The event code is typically the name of the event, eg `hackathon`, followed by your GitHub username, eg `hackathon/githubuser`.
+2. The `EVENT_TOKEN` is made up of two parts, the event code followed by your GitHub User Name, eg `hackathon/gloveboxes`.
+The event code grants timebound access to the OpenAI APIs and models.
+The event code is typically the name of the event, eg `hackathon`.
 The event administrator will provide the event code.

 The following example is from the `src/examples` folder and demonstrates how to use the OpenAI SDK to access the chat completion API.